Do you know the emergency situation you are most likely to encounter?

 A propane lantern is a lamp element that sits on top of a small propane tank, which acts as both the base of the lamp and the fuel source.
 The old style Coleman Propane Lantern was a standard item for the Boy Scout trips of my youth.

 - Generates a lot of light for a long time

 - Easy to use

-- Have to have propane tanks on hand that fit the lantern (because these tanks are a specific size and type, they are more difficult to scavenge than something like a AA battery or lamp oil)
+- Have to have propane tanks on hand that fit the lantern (because these tanks are a particular size and type, they are harder to scavenge than something like an AA battery or lamp oil)

 - Pose a minor fire hazard (not as much as an oil lamp but you are burning propane, which has the potential to be a problem)